LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IoT_System_Attack_Case_Study/IoT_Attack_Case_Study_02/IoT_Attack_Case_Study_02.md

 ### Background Knowledge

 Within this section, we aim to provide fundamental, general knowledge about each respective system and elucidate the Tactics, Techniques, and Procedures (TTP) associated with the attack vectors.
-If you understand what's Python Deserialization Attack, web shell attack and Python Package Hijacking Attack, you can skip this section.
+If you understand what's Python Deserialization Attack, Web shell attack and Python Package Hijacking Attack, you can skip this section.

 #### Python Deserialization Attack

 A deserialization attack occurs when an application deserializes untrusted or maliciously crafted data, leading to potential security vulnerabilities.
 These attacks can result in various forms of exploitation, including arbitrary code execution, data corruption, and denial of service.
 The vulnerability arises because the deserialization process often assumes that the incoming data is well-formed and trustworthy.
-For the detail Python Deserialization Attack example, you can refer to the detail of previous python Deserialization attack section:
+For the detail Python Deserialization Attack example, you can refer to the detail of previous Python Deserialization Attack Introduction section:

 https://www.linkedin.com/pulse/python-deserialization-attack-how-build-pickle-bomb-yuancheng-liu-wi7oc/?trackingId=uW8zRHQfTd6VbKZ7MV41rg%3D%3D